Resonances

 But the territory does not only hold human time.
 Beneath the terraces, the basalt.
 Beneath the basalt, geological strata that precede any human presence by hundreds of millions of years.
 Above the abandoned walls, the chestnut trees continue their own logic, indifferent to ownership.
 Animals move through spaces that were once fields, now returned to something older.
 The mineral, the vegetal, the animal — they do not illustrate the human story.
 They predate it, outlast it, and ultimately absorb it.
 What I photograph is this superposition: layers of time deposited one upon another, each persisting on its own frequency, each indifferent to the others — and yet, somehow, answering.

-Close-up black and white photo of a rugged mountain cliff with a rock face, showing textures and crevices, under cloudy sky.
+Black and white photo of a rugged mountain with a cloudy sky overhead.

-Sandcastle on sandy ground, with a small rock inside the top opening.
+Sandcastle on dark sandy surface, with a small sand tunnel in the middle

 One winter I found an olive tree under the snow.
 Its branches were heavy, bowed almost to breaking.
 It was in its own silence, its own suspension.
 It was not waiting — it simply was, as it had been for decades before I arrived, as it will be when I am gone.
 Nothing about it required my presence or my attention.
 And yet something passed between us.
 That is what I mean by resonance.
 Not echo, not repetition — resonance in the sense Hartmut Rosa gives the word: a relation in which two distinct bodies vibrate in response to one another without merging, without one absorbing the other.
 The basalt does not remember the peasant who laid stone upon it.
 The olive tree does not know it is being photographed.
 But something passes between the layers — between the mineral and the human, between deep time and a single winter morning — still legible if you look slowly enough.

-A black and white photo of a snake on the ground, with the snake's head slightly raised and facing to the right.
+A black and white photo of a snake on sandy ground, with its head on the right side of the image, and part of its body extending out of the frame.

 I am the stranger who was received into this territory.
 I photograph it not as document, not as elegy — I am not mourning something I never possessed.
 But as an act of attention toward what continues to exist outside of memory, outside of transmission, outside of anyone's intention to preserve it.
 These images are made slowly, across seasons, in the same place.
 They are not about landscape.
 They are about what landscape holds when the people who shaped it are gone — and about what was never theirs to shape in the first place.